jonkiky/mock-api/README.md

+# Mock API

-# This repos is for demotrating the integration with postman graphql Mock Server.
+This repos is for demotrating the integration with postman graphql Mock Server.

 Document for setting up  postman mock server, https://learning.postman.com/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/